 Ventilation should be discussed as well when talking about cleaning safety.
 When harsh fumes are part of the cleaning job, you want to make sure to provide fresh air in the space the best you can.
 Whether it’s as easy as opening a window or if you need to bring in fans for intense smells, make sure to take the extra step to keep the space a safe cleaning and working environment for everyone involved.

 Once in a while, you might incur a spill with your cleaning chemicals.
 Take the proper steps to sweep, mop, or soak up the chemicals, and dispose of them properly in sealed plastic bags, metal cans, or refer to the bottle for other recommended options for clean up and removal.

 Lastly, do not eat, drink, or smoke around your cleaning supplies.
 Be safe around cleaning and hazardous chemicals; take a break and time away when necessary.

 Hire a Safe Commercial Cleaning Team

 The simple way to keep your work facility clean on a regular basis is to hire a professional team to come and clean the space for you.
 Let us do the cleaning work for you in a safe and dependable fashion.

-Click here to learn more about our services for all cleaning needs from restaurants, retail spaces, offices or almost any work environment that gets dirty.
+Learn more about our commercial services for all cleaning needs, from restaurants, to retail spaces, offices or almost any work environment that gets dirty.
 We also have a checklist you can look over when you are interviewing your new cleaning crew.
 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 Please contact us online or call us at 571.451.0441 for answers to your questions and to schedule your janitorial cleaning appointment today!